yungshun317/k8s-scheduling/README.md

 128974848, 129e6, 129M, 123Mi are roughly the same value.

 If a container exceeds its memory limit, it might be terminated.
 If it is restartable, the kubelet will restart it, as with any other type of runtime failure.
 If a container exceeds its memory request, it is likely that its Pod will be evicted whenever the node runs out of memory.

+## Configure multiple schedulers
+Kubernetes ships with a default scheduler.
+However, you can run multiple schedulers simultaneously alongside the default scheduler and instruct Kubernetes what scheduler to use for each of your pods.

+### Define a Deployment for the scheduler
+1. The name of the scheduler specified as an argument to the scheduler command in the container spec should be unique.
+This is the name that is matched against the value of the optional spec.schedulerName on Pods, to determine whether this scheduler is responsible for scheduling a particular Pod.
+2. We created a dedicated service account my-scheduler and bind the cluster role system:kube-scheduler to it so that it can acquire the same privileges as kube-scheduler.
+3. Package your scheduler binary into a container image first.
+In my case, yungshun317/my-kube-scheduler:1.0.

+$ kubectl create -f scheduler.yml
+serviceaccount/my-scheduler created
+clusterrolebinding.rbac.authorization.k8s.io/my-scheduler-as-kube-scheduler created
+deployment.apps/my-scheduler created

+$ kubectl get pods --namespace=kube-system
+NAME                                 READY   STATUS    RESTARTS   AGE my-scheduler-59dd458d79-nhm59        1/1     Running   0          3m59s

+To run multiple-scheduler with leader election enabled, you must do the following:
+1. Update the fields commented in scheduler.yml.
+2. If RBAC is enabled on the cluster, you must update the system:kube-scheduler cluster role.
+Add your scheduler name to the resouceNames of the rule applied for endpoints resources.
+As:

+$ kubectl edit clusterrole system:kube-scheduler
+- apiVersion: rbac.authorization.k8s.io/v1
+  kind: ClusterRole
+  metadata:
+    annotations:
+      rbac.authorization.kubernetes.io/autoupdate: "true"
+    labels:
+      kubernetes.io/bootstrapping: rbac-defaults
+    name: system:kube-scheduler
+  rules:
+  - apiGroups:
+    - ""
+    resourceNames:
+    - kube-scheduler
+    # Add your scheduler.
+    - my-scheduler
+    resources:
+    - endpoints
+    verbs:
+    - delete
+    - get
+    - patch
+    - update

+clusterrole.rbac.authorization.k8s.io/system:kube-scheduler edited